THE LIKE-A-PRO ICE CREAM

 Step 3: Churn the ice cream

-Check if the Ice Cream Mixture is Cold before churning it: below 12ºC / 54ºF / it feels fridge-cold when you place your (clean) finger into it.
+Check if the ice cream mixture is cold before churning it: 4ºC–12ºC / 39ºF-54ºF / it feels fridge-cold when you place your index finger into it.

-Prepare the Ice Cream Maker according to the manufacturer’s instructions.
+Prepare the ice cream maker according to the manufacturer’s instructions.

-Churn: With the machine running, pour the ice cream mixture through the canister and into the ice cream makerLeave to churn until fluffed up and creamy; depending on your ice cream maker, this can take anywhere from 30-70 minutes.
+Churn: with the machine running, pour the ice cream mixture through the canister and into the ice cream makerLeave to churn until fluffed up and creamy; depending on your ice cream maker, this can take anywhere from 30-60 minutes.

 Step 4: Put the ice cream in the freezer to set